 At Shelly Leeke Law Firm, we understand that many Americans rely on their Social Security benefits to pay for necessities and make ends meet.
 Social Security benefits are needed to cover medical and daily bills and support children and spouses.
 Therefore, when these benefits are denied, they can uproot individuals’ lives as they may not know what to do or where to turn.

-A Social Security disability attorney in Beaufort, SC, understands the complications and frustrations of obtaining or restoring social security benefits.
+Our South Carolina Social Security disability attorneys understand the complications and frustrations of obtaining or restoring social security benefits.
 As a result, we will work tirelessly to ensure the process goes as smoothly as possible for you.

 Explaining the Difference Between SSDI and SSI?